Cahlil-Togonon/drinks_object_detection/README.md

 # Testing the pre-trained model
 run `python test.py` at the terminal.
 - It will automatically download the Drinks Dataset to `/drinks`, as well as the latest pre-trained model from Google Drive using `gdrive_downloader.py`.
-- The pre-trained model `fasterrcnn_model_drinks_Epoch9.pt` is checkpoint of the training script after 10 epochs.
+- The pre-trained model `'fasterrcnn_model_drinks_Epoch9.pt'` is the model checkpoint for the training script after 10 epochs.
-Here are the result of testing the pre-trained model (epoch=10):
+Here are the testing results for the pre-trained model (epoch=10):
 ```
 Test:  [ 0/51]  eta: 0:04:55  model_time: 2.9582 (2.9582)  evaluator_time: 0.0010 (0.0010)  time: 5.7982  data: 2.8370  max mem: 835
 Test:  [50/51]  eta: 0:00:00  model_time: 0.2240 (0.2770)  evaluator_time: 0.0010 (0.0011)  time: 0.2253  data: 0.0001  max mem: 835